Cross of Iron: Plot

-The platoon celebrates the birthday of their leader, Lieutenant Meyer.
-Steiner takes the young Russian to the forward positions to release him, where he is accidentally killed by advancing Soviet troops in a major attack.
-The Germans are forced to defend their positions.
-Stransky is overcome by fear in his bunker while Meyer is killed leading a successful counterattack.
+Steiner's platoon celebrates the birthday of their leader, Lieutenant Meyer.
+Steiner releases the boy from a forward position just as the expected Russian offensive begins.
+The boy is killed as they approach.
+In the pitched battle that follows, Meyer is also killed leading a counter-attack while Stransky is overcome by fear in his bunker.
 Steiner is wounded and sent to a military hospital.

-After his hospital stay, characterized by flashbacks and a romantic liaison, Steiner is offered a home leave but decides instead to return to his men.
-There he learns Stransky has been nominated for an Iron Cross for the counterattack Meyer had led.
-Stransky's award requires two witnesses as confirmation.
-He blackmails Triebig and attempts to persuade Steiner to corroborate his claim with promises of preferential treatment after the war.
-Brandt questions Steiner in the hope that he will expose Stransky's lies, but Steiner only states that he hates all officers, even those as "enlightened" as Brandt and Kiesel, and requests a few days to ponder his answer.
+After his hospital stay, characterised by flashbacks and hallucinations as well as a romantic liaison with a nurse, Steiner refuses home leave to return to his men with Corporal Schnurrbart.
+Stransky's nomination for an Iron Cross requires Steiner's corroboration, but despite promises of preferential treatment by Stransky, Steiner tells Brandt he hates all officers, even "enlightened" ones like Brandt and Kiesel, and requests time to consider his answer.

-When his battalion is ordered to retreat, Stransky does not notify Steiner's platoon.
-Making their way back through now-enemy territory, the men capture an all-female Russian detachment.
-While Steiner is busy, Zoll, a despised Nazi Party member, takes one of the women into the barn to rape her.
-She bites his genitals and he kills her.
-Meanwhile, young Dietz, left to guard the rest of the women alone, is distracted and killed as well.
-Disgusted, Steiner locks Zoll up with the vengeful Russian women, taking their uniforms to use as a disguise.
+When the battalion is ordered to retreat, Stransky doesn't notify Steiner's platoon, who are forced to retreat through enemy-held territory.
+They capture a detachment of female soldiers.
+While Steiner plans their next move, Zoll attempts to rape one of the women, who wounds him in self-defence before he kills her.
+Dietz is also distracted and killed by one of the prisoners.
+Steiner locks Zoll up with the vengeful Russian women, leaves them behind but takes their uniforms to use as a disguise.

-As the men near the German lines, they radio ahead to avoid friendly fire.
-Stransky suggests to Triebig that Steiner and his men be "mistaken" for Russians.
-Triebig orders his men to shoot the incoming Germans; only Steiner, Krüger and Anselm survive.
-Triebig denies responsibility, but Steiner kills him and makes Krüger the platoon leader, telling him to look after Anselm.
-Steiner then goes hunting for Stransky.
+They approach the front line and radio their positions to avoid friendly fire.
+Stransky implies to Triebig that if Steiner was killed by mistake, he could be transferred to France.
+Triebig orders his men to open fire as Steiner cross no man's land killing several including Schnurrbart before the machine gunners realize their mistake.
+Steiner kills Triebeg, leaving Krüger in command, and sets out to find Stransky whose transfer to France has come through.

-The Soviets launch a major assault.
-Brandt orders Kiesel to evacuate, telling him that men like him will be needed to rebuild Germany after the war.
-Brandt then rallies the fleeing troops for a counterattack.

-Steiner locates Stransky.
-But instead of killing him, he hands him a weapon, and offers to show him "where the Iron Crosses grow".
-Stransky accepts Steiner's "challenge", and they head off together for the battle.
-The film closes with Stransky trying to figure out how to reload his MP40, while being shot at by an adolescent Russian soldier who resembles the boy soldier released by Steiner.
+The Soviets launch a major assault as the Germans continue their retreat toward the Crimea.
+Brandt orders Kiesel to evacuate, Brandt then rallies fleeing troops for a counterattack.
+Steiner locates Stransky, but instead of killing him, he hands him a weapon, and offers to show him "where the Iron Crosses grow".
+Stransky accepts Steiner's challenge.
+The film closes with Stransky unable to reload his MP40, while being shot at by an adolescent Russian soldier who resembles the boy soldier released by Steiner.
 When Stransky asks Steiner for help, Steiner begins to laugh.
-His laughter continues through the credits, which features "Hänschen klein" again and segues to black-and-white images of civilian victims from World War II and later conflicts.
+His laughter continues through the credits, which feature "Hänschen klein" again and segues to black-and-white images of civilian victims from World War II and later conflicts.